minhlucvan/nasa-images/README.md

 ### 6. Deploy your application to https://pages.github.com/ or any server that you have

-### 7. Send the Git URL with the workable product back to hr@nfq.asia
+### 7. Push the code to git.nfq.asia.
+For more information please contact hr@nfq.asia